Watch for a complete list of performers. As additional information becomes available, it will be posted here.

 Homestead Christmas Market

-The second annual Homestead Christmas Market will be held December 2-3, 2016!
-The kick off event to Christmas at the Homestead, the Christmas Market offers visitors an opportunity to shop in an old-fashioned pioneer atmosphere and purchase unique, one-of-a-kind gifts for all of the special someones on everyone's list!
+The Third Annual Homestead Christmas Market will be held December 8-9, 2017!
+The Christmas Market offers visitors an opportunity to shop in an old-fashioned pioneer atmosphere and purchase unique, one-of-a-kind gifts for all of the special someones on everyone's list!
 More than 30 artisans from all over the region will be on hand with their hand-crafted wares.
+Applications will open this summer.

 Admission is just $1 per person!